Bishop Kevin’s Pastoral Letter on Discipleship and Mission

 A Note of Introduction

-Almost a year ago, our Diocesan Vocations team encouraged me to prepare a pastoral letter on vocation to priesthood.
+In 2019, our Diocesan Vocations team encouraged me to prepare a pastoral letter on vocation to priesthood.
 As we worked on this together, it became clear to me that priesthood, like every other particular vocation, flows from the gift of life that we have each been given and from the invitation that each of us receives, through Baptism, to be a disciple of Jesus.
 That, in a nutshell, is what this pastoral letter is all about.

 Having lived most of his life in relative obscurity, Jesus was Baptised by John in the River Jordan when he was about thirty years of age.
 The mystery of the Incarnation is the fact that the eternal Word, who was with God from the beginning, became flesh in the womb of the virgin Mary at a particular moment in history.
 Likewise, at a particular moment in his human history, Jesus was manifested as the “beloved Son” in whom the Father was well pleased.
 We associate the beginning of the public ministry of Jesus with the event of his Baptism.